-*Video (online via Zoom) & telephone sessions available across the UK.
-Reduced fee for NHS staff working with the Coronavirus under high levels of stress.*
+*Video (online via Zoom) & telephone sessions currently available for clients across the UK*

 I’m Clare and I am a qualified and fully insured counsellor and psychotherapist.
 I offer video and telephone sessions to clients across the UK.
 Due to the current Coronavirus restrictions, I am temporarily unable to offer in person face to face sessions.
 I am based in Newmillerdam, Wakefield, WF2, easily accessible if you are based in Wakefield, Barnsley, East Huddersfield or South Leeds.
 You may wish to transfer to face to face sessions, when the Coronavirus restrictions have been lifted.

 Are you feeling; overwhelmed & unable to see a way through; alone with no one to share your difficulties with; stressed and 'frazzled' from work; trapped or bored with your current circumstances?
 Are you struggling after a bereavement or the end of a relationship?
 Have you experienced a traumatic event or childhood abuse?
 These are just some scenarios in which counselling can help you understand your current feelings and situation, identifying how you would like to be & if there are any patterns getting in the way.